Non-venomous Snakes of Florida

 This snake mimics the Eastern Coral Snake with its similar markings and colors, the Scarlet Kingsnake is non-venomous and is harmless to people or pets.
 The difference is that the Eastern Coral snake has red and yellow bands that touch and a black snout.
 The Scarlet Kingsnake has red and yellow bands that are separated by a black band and a red snout.

 This snake is found throughout Florida and the eastern and southeastern U.S., although it typically inhabits wet pinelands, prairies, and mesic hammocks it can also be found in more upland habitat.
 Nocturnal, a shy burrowing species found under the loose bark of pine trees, fallen logs, rocks, and debris piles they are not often seen.
-Diet consists mostly of skinks and other lizards, small snakes, and the ocassional amphibian or small mammal such as mice.
+Diet consists mostly of skinks and other lizards, small snakes, and the occasional amphibian or small mammal such as mice.